Reckless Youth

-Thomas Carter (born September 18, 1974) is an American professional wrestler, better known by his ring name Reckless Youth.
+Thomas Carter (born September 18, 1974) is an American retired professional wrestler, better known by his ring name: Reckless Youth.
 He has competed in numerous North American independent promotions including the East Coast Wrestling Association, Combat Zone Wrestling and Chikara, where he was one of the original founders alongside Mike Quackenbush.
 In January 1998, Pro Wrestling Illustrated senior editor Bill Apter called Reckless Youth "one of the most recognizable independent stars" in the United States.

 Professional wrestling career

 Early career

 Carter was part of a small group of "backyard wrestlers", including D'Lo Brown, while growing up in New Jersey.
 Carter and his friends eventually began renting an actual wrestling ring from Larry Sharpe's Monster Factory.
 Within a few years, Sharpe eventually offered to book the young men on his shows if they joined his wrestling school and sold tickets for live events.
 Carter made his pro debut in September 1995.
 He also trained at Al Snow's Bodyslammers Gym in Lima, Ohio during his rookie year.